 Common recreational activities such as hiking and backpacking are available.
 It’s recommended to stay in the wilderness overnight in order to fully appreciate the beauty of its landscape.
-The National Park Service advises backpackers to plan their trip when the weather is calm so that they can enjoy gorgeous views of the moonlit and starry night sky with the wide expanse of the sand dunes beneath.
+The National Park Service advises backpackers to plan their trip when the weather is calm so that they can enjoy gorgeous views of the moonlit and starry night sky.

 The closest town to the Great Sand Dunes Wilderness is Alamosa.
 Depart from Alamosa via U.S. Highway 160 and turn left onto Colorado Highway 150.
 Follow the road until you reach the Great Sand Dunes Visitor Center.